Sanam Teri Kasam (1982 film)

-Sanam Teri Kasam is a 1982 Indian Hindi-language romantic comedy film directed by Narendra Bedi and produced by Barkha Roy, starring Kamal Haasan, Reena Roy, Kader Khan, Ranjeet, Jeevan.Movie's storyline is somewhat similar to Shammi Kapoor hit Tumsa nahin dekha.
+Sanam Teri Kasam is a 1982 Indian Hindi-language romantic comedy film directed by Narendra Bedi and produced by Barkha Roy, starring Kamal Haasan, Reena Roy, Kader Khan, Ranjeet, Jeevan.
 The film became a hit at the box office and was more successful in the big cities.

 The film is also known for its super hit songs, especially "Nisha, Nisha, Nisha".
 The other songs "Sheeshe Ke Gharon Mein" and "Kitne Bhi Tu Kar Le Sitam" were also hits.

 R. D. Burman won his first Filmfare Best Music Director Award for Sanam Teri Kasam.

+The film's storyline is somewhat similar to 1957 Shammi Kapoor-starrer Tumsa Nahin Dekha.

 Plot

 Sunil Sharma (Kamal Haasan) aka Sunny is a playful young lad who lives with his mother.
 He is unemployed and uses his leisure time singing in many colleges in Bombay (now Mumbai).
-His father Rammlal went missing twenty years ago after he fatally injured a man by accident.
+His father, Rammlal, went missing twenty years ago after he fatally injured a man by accident.
 Rammlal has now changed his identity to 'Manoharlal'.
 He is a successful millionaire in Shimla and takes care of his friend's daughter Nisha (Reena Roy).

 Sunny's friend comes to Bombay to visit him, but is ragged by Nisha's girl gang due to a misunderstanding.
 To take 'revenge' for his friend's humiliation, Sunny pranks the girls by pretending to be a tour guide and promises to show them around Bombay.
 Instead, he lands them in a tricky situation and runs away.
 Nisha and her friends realise that Sunny is not a tour guide and that he has pranked them.
 In a fit of rage, the girls vandalise Sunny's friend's car.

 Sunny gets a job opportunity from Shimla.
 With his mother's blessings, he leaves to Shimla.
 On the way, he stops at a hotel where Nisha and her friends are staying.
 The hotel keeper tricks people by giving the same room to two different people and collects the money from both parties.
 In this manner, Sunny accidentally enters Nisha's room.
 She thinks that he is stalking her and screams, thereby alerting everyone.
 The hotel manager apologizes to them, but Nisha develops a hatred toward Sunny.

 After such hilarious encounters, Sunny finally reaches Shimla.
 Turns out that the job vacancy is at Manoharlal's home!
 Sunny requests Nisha not to complain about their previous fights, as it would cost him his job.
 Nisha is amused by his sudden change in behaviour and agrees to keep it a secret.
 Eventually, Sunny and Nisha fall in love with each other.

 A criminal named Wilson gets to know that Manoharlal is alive and has become a millionaire in Shimla, and wants to seize his wealth.
 He hatches a plan and makes his son Robinson pretend to be Sunil Sharma and brings him to Manoharlal.
 Thinking that Robinson is his real son, Manoharlal is very happy and wants him to marry Nisha.
 One day, Robinson sees Sunny and Nisha embracing and immediately reports it to Manoharlal.